Serbia–United States relations: The Panić–Ćosić–Milošević triangle and the United States

-Post-Dayton lull and US economic influence in Yugoslavia (1995–1998)
+Post-Dayton lull

 On November 21, 1995, Serbian president Slobodan Milošević travelled to the United States to sign the Dayton Peace Accords with Croatian president Franjo Tuđman and Bosnian president Alija Izetbegović near Dayton, Ohio.
 Months later, sanctions against Yugoslavia were finally lifted in October 1996.

 In 1997, a group of 17 economists wrote a letter titled "Program Radikalnih Ekonomskih Reformi u Jugoslaviji", advocating liberal macroeconomic policy by creating alarming predictions of the Yugoslav economy from 1998 to 2010.
 Not by coincidence, the letter was first published by B92, arguably the most West-friendly media outlet in Yugoslavia at the time.
 This would be the base for what would become a highly controversial political party in Serbia, G17 Plus, which began as an NGO funded by the National Endowment for Democracy.
 The original writers of the 1997 letter subsequently divided, as some either shunned or even criticized G17's fundamentals, whereas others would end up occupying positions in the post-Milošević government from 2000.